BronyaCat/Many-Shot-Generator/README.md

 	Select the content you need to generate and the quantity.
 The generated content will be saved in the output folder.

-	The complete Q&A pairs will be saved in qa_pairs.json, and the generated questions will be saved in qa_temp.json.
+	The complete Q&A pairs will be saved in qa_pairs.json, and the question only data will be saved in qa_temp.json.

-	However, you need to check for yourself whether the output content is sufficiently "misleading"!
+	However, you need to check the output Q&A pairs whether the content is sufficiently "misleading"🫣!

 4. **Download and run Open-WebUI in Docker:**